 Canvas quizzes will be assigned during class.
 All quizzes are closed book and with no helping notes (i.e. no cheat sheet).
 Quizzes will be based on any previously discussed (lecture/assignment).
+All classes are in-class exams.

 Exams (Midterms)